yello-xyz/playfetch/README.md

 - This endpoint will run a script to initialise the datastore (which may take a minute) but you will only be able to run it once (unless you recreate the datastore).
 - Once the script completes, copy the values for **_PLAYFETCH_API_KEY** and **_PLAYFETCH_ENDPOINT_URL** that are shown in the response.
 - Navigate to **Cloud Build** → **Triggers**, click the trigger you created, add the two additional **Substitution variables** from the step above, and click **SAVE**.
 - Run your build trigger again with the added variables.
-This build will also generate the needed datastore indexes (now that the project has been deployed once before already), so it is best to wait until the build completes again.
+This build will also generate the needed datastore indexes, so it is best to wait until it completes again.

 You should now be able to navigate to **https://[project-name].appspot.com** and log in with the email address you specified for your first admin user.
 You can use either Google authentication (if configured) or Email links (provided the **_NOREPLY_EMAIL** variables are set up correctly).